 Passion has made me knowledgeable about history, science and many other things.
 It has stimulated my brain and body, contributed to keep me healthy.
 It has made me meet great people, make friends and share with others.
 It has also absorbed a lot of my time and resources, probably too much from the viewpoint of my family.
 It has also made me focus on a few topics only, and created a bias in my approach to life, at least in my leisure time.
 The key is to keep a balance and not be too passionate all the time on the same topics, while still keeping passion alive, because it stimulates and makes me learn so much, becoming a better person.

-During our Friday night cookout at AirVenture, I met Gary Daniels.
-His creative career spans from designer, creative director to marketing executive and now he is owner of Daniels Creative.
-I feel we instantly hit it off.
+During our Friday night cookout at AirVenture, I met Gary Daniels, His creative career spans from designer, creative director to marketing executive and now he is Owner of Daniels Creative.
 And the following morning, He did a masterful job during our little photo shoot of warbirds and re-enactors.
-Super talented and passionate guy.
-Here’s what Gary has to say about Passion…
+Stream talented and passionate guy.
+Here’s Gary’s response.

 Why does a person find they are drawn to something so much that they pursue it in life, either as a hobby or a profession?
 A lot of factors come into play here.
 Maybe something sparked an interest when they were young.
 Maybe they stumbled on their passion later in life by accident.
 It’s a mystical and magical thing.
 That is almost impossible to describe sense it is so different with each person.

 And a ‘passion’ can be literally anything!
 I once met a fellow that collected old credit cards.
 He had thousands and he was passionate about it!
 He talked to me for 30 minutes about his collection and it was all I could do to not dose off!
 I thought, “What a gigantic waste of time!”
 Go figure, but he was very passionate about it and that was ‘his passion’.
 Who was I to discount it?